kalyankatika/enterprise-docsite/src/components/index.md

   order: 2
 ---

-# Components
+# Enterprise Design System Components

-The Enterprise Design System provides a comprehensive library of UI components that help you build consistent and accessible interfaces.
-Our components are built with accessibility, usability, and flexibility in mind.
+The Enterprise Design System (EDS) provides a comprehensive library of UI components that help build consistent and accessible interfaces.
+All components follow our core design principles and are built with accessibility, usability, and flexibility in mind.

+## Finding Components

+Our documentation offers multiple ways to find the components you need:

+- **Left Navigation**: Use the sidebar to browse components by category
+- **Category View**: Browse components organized by functional categories below
+- **Search**: Use the search function in the top navigation to quickly find a specific component

 ## Component Categories

-Our components are organized into the following categories:
+Our components are organized into the following functional categories:

 ### Input Components